Requirements for the Major in Sociology (SOC)

-At least three courses (nine credits) chosen from one of the following related social sciences: Africana studies (only those courses with designator AFS), anthropology, child and family studies, economics, history, linguistics, political science, psychology, and women's studies (only those WST courses crosslisted with social sciences courses).
+At least three courses (nine credits) chosen from one of the following related social sciences: Africana studies (only those courses with designator AFS), anthropology (only those courses with designator ANT), economics, history, linguistics, political science, psychology, and women's studies.
 Credits from applied social science professions such as social work, police science, education, and management science are not applicable.
-Courses that are crosslisted with a sociology course do not satisfy this requirement.

 C. Upper-Division Writing Requirement

-Sociology majors are expected to fulfill the upper-division writing requirement by the end of the 7th semester.
+Sociology majors are expected to fulfill the upper-division writing requirement by the time of graduation.
 Students may meet the requirement by having their writing evaluated in certain upper-division courses.
-Students who have indicated that they wish to have their writing evaluated receive a separate report on writing proficiency in addition to their regular course grade.
+Normally this requirement is met through SOC 361, the required Historical Development of Sociological Theory course, which also satisfies the SBC WRTD requirement.
+Alternatively, students who have indicated that they wish to have their writing evaluated in an upper division sociology course with the equivalent of an 8 – 10 page paper, should co-register for the 0-credit SOC 459 and will receive a grade for SOC 459, in addition to their regular course grade.

 Students whose writing is not judged adequate should consult with the director of undergraduate studies on further steps to fulfill the writing requirement.

 Students should consult with the department advisor to ensure that their plan for completing the Upper Division Writing Requirement is consistent with university graduation requirements for General Education.
 Students completing the Stony Brook Curriculum (SBC) must complete a course that satisfies the "Write Effectively within One's Discipline" (WRTD) learning objective to graduate.
 The Upper Division Writing Requirement is consistent in most cases with the SBC learning outcomes for WRTD.